DiSkyOrg/Documentation/docs/docs/expressions.md

 [[[ macros.required_version('4.0.0') ]]]
 [[[ macros.return_type('string') ]]]

 Get the URL of this emote.
 Only emote have image URL, emoji are from Discord and will therefore return none here.

 === "Examples"

     ```applescript
     emote url of event-emote
-    emote image of reaction "disky" # Custom emoji only
+    emote image of reaction "<:disky:825811394963177533>" #(1)!
     ```

+    1. See the [emojis page](../messages/emojis.md) for more information about emojis.

 === "Patterns"

     ```applescript